yezixbei/WeeWaze/README.md

 ## Engineering Challenge

 One challenge for this project is making the pipeline scalable.
 Aside from picking the right tools, one main strategy is to use heuristics to keep transformations simple for the tools I picked.
 In my case my bottleneck was translating complex transformations into simple ones so that it can be scaled in Spark.

-For example, reverse coding coordinates in each row is a challenge.
-There are paid services like Google Roads that can be queried to do this at a much smaller scale, but I need to do this on a massive dataset.
-What I ended up doing is divide San Franciso into squares of size n (e.g. 100 meters) using the rule that the bounding box of a set of coordinates to the mth decimal place is n meters long.
+For example, how to do reverse coding coordinates per row for a large dataset?
+There are paid services like Google Roads that can be queried for a smaller dataset.
+What I ended up doing is dividing San Franciso into squares of size n (e.g. 100 meters) using the rule that the bounding box of a set of coordinates to the mth decimal place is n meters long.
 This means if I round the longitude and latitude of each row to the mth decimal place, every point within the same bounding square can be accounted for by using a group by.
 Next I projected the edges of each square using something called equirectangular projection, which is a simple multiplication, to generate a visualization of the map in 2D.